googlearchive/blaze_compiler/README.md

 #### required

-The required keyword states which children **must** be present for the parent object ot be valid.
+The required keyword states which children **must** be present for the parent object to be valid.
 Its value is an array.
 Required children do not *need* to be specified in the properties (although that would be good practice typically).
 The required keyword is only valid for object types.

 ```
 schema: